nordicenergy/guardian-proof-of-stake-platform/README.md

 ## Features of Guardian Blockchain

-### Blockchain:

 - One parent chain with multiple child chains

 - Only the parent chain token (GRD) is used in the proof-of-stake consensus, and thus provides security for all side chains.

-- side (child) chain tokens example: Nordic Energy token, Green Ventures token and PowerChain tokens can be used as transactional units of value only.
+- side (child) chain tokens example: Nordic Energy, Green Ventures, and PowerChain tokens can be used as transactional units of value only.

 ### Transaction fees: